 Network Administrators

 Audit open and closed ports to detect security risks, confirm firewall rules, and keep enterprise networks locked down and protected.
+Regular checks also help validate segmentation policies and quickly spot unexpected exposed services.

 Web Developers